-While Novocure has been researching TTFields for more than 15 years, Ze’ev joined the company three years ago.
-Using his background in physics and cell mechanics, he leads a team of researchers at Novocure’s facility in Israel.
-Ze’ev’s main focus has been on optimizing the delivery of TTFields using physics research.
+Drawing on his background in physics and cell mechanics, Ze’ev Bomzon leads a team of researchers at Novocure’s facility in Israel.
+Ze’ev’s main focus has been on optimizing the delivery of Tumor Treating Fields (TTFields) using physics research.

-“We do a lot of simulation, numerical work and experimental work as well, such as measuring TTFields in various situations,” said Ze’ev.
+“We do a lot of simulation, numerical work and experimental work as well, such as measuring TTFields in various situations,” Ze’ev said.
 “We also continue our research into the mechanism of action of TTFields.”

 This work requires partnership with the preclinical teams and researching the electric properties of cells, which are relevant to enhancing the understanding of how TTFields penetrate into the cells.